SheepCommander/SheepBrain/Sheep/Tutor/SAT Tutor Onboarding.md

 My learners are only talking in chat, not verbally.
 **"Ask the student to solve the question on the board, while explaining it at the same time."**

+"I taught a good lesson even though the students didn't learn it."
+WRONG